• Home

 Image Credits: Joe Haberthier, Steve Childers, Bill Rankin, and other FAS members.

 One of the biggest challenges for someone starting out in astronomy is to learn and navigate the night sky.
 Fortunately, there are many resources available to help you.
+If you are just starting out, see our Introduction to Astronomy & Stargazing or our Night Sky Basics.

 FEATURED RESOURCES

-Introduction to the Stars & Constellations
+Introduction to Astronomy & Stargazing

 What’s Up This Month (NASA)